kevinization/github-project-readme-generator/README.md

   ## Questions:
   - Github: [Kevinization](https://github.com/Kevinization)
   - Email: kevinrodarte23@gmail.com
   - How to reach me?
-My discord is Kevinization#9872
+My discord is K.#3770
   - Do you use any other social network?
-Yes, my Twitter is @Kevinization
+Yes, my Twitter is @_cybergh0st